 - You could also record audio responses to and reflections on their arts award activity or interviews with arts practitioners that they've met.

 Young people can blog, upload different media and can link their website to social media platforms such as Facebook or Twitter.

 - Young people can use it to organise and display images/videos of their work and activity as evidence.
 Comments can be added for both reflection and feedback purposes.

 - Comments and notes can be added to images for personal reflection or feedback from others.

 - Tags can be used to organise and identify evidence.

 These are all options for more of a collection of your portfolio items.
-Each of these solutions allow you to upload text, image, video and other media files.
-You could create a folder with sub-folders for each of your units and parts then collect your evidence and write ups of your reflections or plans.
+Each of these solutions allows you to upload text, image, video and other media files.
+You could create a folder with sub-folders for each of your units and parts then collect your evidence and write-ups of your reflections or plans.
 They can then be easily shared with your adviser.